Agent Skills: Homebrew Cask Authoring

 • For .app casks, uninstall quit: is still useful so brew uninstall cleanly terminates a running app.
 If the app bundles helper processes (look in Contents/Helpers/ or run pgrep -lf <AppName> while it's running), pass an array of bundle IDs (e.g. main app + *.launcher) — a single ID leaves helpers stranded.

-• quit: / signal: no longer run during brew upgrade/brew reinstall by default (Nov 2025 change).
-If you need the app to be quit during upgrade, add on_upgrade: :quit (or on_upgrade: [:quit, :signal]).
+• quit: / signal: do not run during brew upgrade/brew reinstall by default.
+If you need the app quit during upgrade, add on_upgrade: :quit (or on_upgrade: [:quit, :signal]).
+See the Cask Cookbook on_upgrade docs.

 • zap: Recommended for thorough cleanup (support dirs, preferences, caches) but not enforced by brew audit.
 Reviewers expect it for new casks — verify paths are accurate.